gopalbasak1/BasaFinder-Backend/README.md

 ### Payment Flow

-1. Customer places an order via `/api/orders`.
+1. Customer places an request via `/api/rental-request/pay-rental-request`.
 2. SurjoPay processes the payment.
 3. Upon successful payment, the order is marked as "Paid" in the system.
 4. Payment confirmation or failure is handled through secure callbacks.